groundhoggwp/groundhogg/README.txt

 = 2.2.10 (2020-05-26) =
 * ADDED Reporting links in email & funnels table for easy access to reports.
-* FIXED "View Funnel" link on the funnel report page causing fatal error because of incorrect field name.
+* FIXED "View FunnelStepsContainer" link on the funnel report page causing fatal error because of incorrect field name.

 = 2.2.9 (2020-05-25) =
 * ADDED [MailHawk](https://mailhawk.io) as a recommended email service.